DarraghReid/dara-MS1/README.md

 ## Testing
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) were used to validate this project's code and to make sure there were no syntax errors in the project.

-W3C Markup Validator - Results
+W3C Markup Validator - [Results]
-W3C CSS Validator - Results
+W3C CSS Validator - [Results]

 ### Testing User Stories from User Experience (UX) Section